 Trauma and PTSD in Athens, GA

-Who I work with: Clients come in carrying childhood trauma, sexual abuse, event trauma, or years of complex PTSD that has quietly shaped everything, their relationships, their anxiety, their ability to feel safe in their own body.
+Who I work with: Clients come in carrying childhood trauma, sexual abuse, event trauma, or years of complex PTSD that has quietly shaped everything, their relationships, their anxiety, and their ability to feel safe in their own body.
 Some have tried therapy before and felt like they weren’t doing it right.
 Some don’t even have words for what happened.
 They just know something feels stuck and has for a long time.

 What we do together: I use EMDR, somatic work, IFS, TF-CBT, and sandtray therapy depending on what a client’s nervous system needs.
 Trauma is often held in the body, not just the mind, so we work with whatever form of expression helps us get closer to it.
 I am a Certified EMDR Therapist working toward EMDR consultant status, and I bring that level of depth and precision to this work.
 Clients always stay in control of the pace.
 Nothing happens without their consent.